Skip to Content

 Papuan Eagle in flight with wings wide open

 The Papuan eagle, scientifically known as Harpyopsis novaeguineae, is a raptor of substantial size native to New Guinea.
 This bird of prey is emblematic of the region’s diverse avian life, with a presence rooted in the dense rainforest habitats of the island.
 Sexual dimorphism is typically observed, with the female being up to 34% larger than the male.
-Adult Papuan eagles measure between 75 to 90 cm in length, embodying prowess with broad wingspans ranging from 121 to 157 cm.
+Adult Papuan eagles measure 75 to 90 cm long, embodying prowess with broad wingspans ranging from 121 to 157 cm.

 The species is regarded as vulnerable, facing threats due to deforestation and habitat disturbance.
 Conservation efforts prioritize the protection of their habitat to maintain the ecological balance in which the Papuan eagle plays a pivotal role as a top predator.
 Their elusive nature and preference for expansive, untouched forest regions complicate research, hence comprehensive data on population numbers is limited.
 Focused studies and conservation initiatives are critical for ensuring the survival of this magnificent raptor.